Thank you for visiting Rosie On The House, the online home to Arizona's longest running weekend radio broadcast!

 When it comes to the material selection of ladders here are some things to keep in mind.
 Fiberglass ladders are electrically non-conductive, a great value, and the leading choice of professionals.
 Aluminum ladders are strong, lightweight and corrosion resistant.
 Wood ladders are economical and electrically non-conductive when kept clean and dry.

-When you climb a ladder to you are at risk of becoming one of the 164,000 people who suffers from ladder-related injuries each year in America.
+When you climb a ladder you are at risk of becoming one of the 164,000 people who suffers from ladder-related injuries each year in America.
 Statistics show that ladders are actually the most dangerous household tool, however most ladder accidents occur because of improper use, not manufacturing defects.
 It’s too easy to get in a hurry and forget to check that your ladder is stable before you start to climb it.
 For proper stability, your extension ladder should be at a 75 degree angle.
 In other words, for every four feet of height the bottom of the ladder should be one foot away from the wall.
 If you have a 20-foot ladder the bottom should be five feet away from the wall.

 Do’s: